CleanDIFT: Diffusion Features without Noise: Related Work

-It has been shown that diffusion features and features from other self-supervised learning methods such as DINOv2~\cite{oquab2024dinov2} complement each other~\cite{zhang_tale_2023}.
+Further, diffusion features have been shown to complement features from other self-supervised learning methods such as DINOv2~\cite{zhang_tale_2023,oquab2024dinov2, fundel2025distilldift}.
 DINOv2 features provide sparse but accurate semantic information, while Diffusion features provide dense spatial information albeit with sometimes inaccurate semantics.
 State-of-the-art approaches for semantic correspondence detection exploit this and fuse features~\cite{zhang_tale_2023, zhang_telling_2024}.
 Compared to DINOv2 features, diffusion features yield smoother, spatially more coherent correspondences~\cite{zhang_tale_2023}.

 \paragraph{Distillation for Diffusion Models}

 Knowledge Distillation~\cite{hinton2015distilling} is a technique used to distill knowledge from a teacher model into a student model.
 In the context of diffusion models, this is typically applied either to reduce the required denoising steps~\cite{salimans2022progressive} or to distill a classifier-free guided~\cite{ho2022classifier} model into one without CFG~\cite{meng2023distillation}.
 While our approach is inspired by distillation, we consolidate features from $T$ different models, with $T$ being the number of discrete diffusion timesteps, because the features are different at every timestep.